-Turn the engine on and have a listen to the motor while it's idling.
+- Turn the engine on and have a listen to the motor while it's idling.
 There shouldn't be any loud ticking noises.

-Make sure it was running on all cylinders while being revved.
+- Make sure it was running on all cylinders while being revved.
 If it was stuttering on the way up the revs, that could mean that one of the spark plugs or spark plug leads is failing.

-This isn't a bad sign, and if this is correct, the owner may be selling the car cheaply because he thinks the problem is worse.
+- This isn't necessarily a bad sign.
+If this is the case, the owner may be selling the car cheaply because he thinks the problem is worse.

-7. Is It Leaking Oil?
+7. Is it Leaking Oil?

-If its got lots of fresh oil drops on the concrete surface, don't buy it.
+- Reverse the car out from where it normally sits, whether it be in the owner's garage or driveway.
+If there are lots of fresh oil drops on the concrete surface, don't buy it.
 Oil drips can be expensive to repair.

 8. Check the Transmission

-For a car with automatic transmission, after turning the car on, put it into drive and see if there's any delay before it engages.
-Do the same for reverse.
+- For a car with automatic transmission, turn the car on and put it into drive.
+See if there is any delay before it engages.

-This is just a worn transmission, and depending on the hesitation time (shouldn't be longer than say one and a half seconds) the car may still be worth buying if it's cheap enough.
+- This is just a worn transmission, and depending on the hesitation time (shouldn't be longer than say one and a half seconds) the car may still be worth buying if it's cheap enough.

-9. Test Steering
+9. Test the Steering

-With the engine turned on, check for play in the steering when you turn the wheel from side to side.
+- With the engine turned on, check for play in the steering when you turn the wheel from side to side.